-Staff engaged via a nursing agency need to pay particularly attention to their insurance protection.
-Whilst the RCN advises the onus is on the agency to provide cover, in reality many nursing agencies still require individual nurses to purchase their own cover.
+Staff engaged via a nursing agency need to pay particular attention to their insurance protection.
+While the RCN advises the onus is on the agency to provide cover, in reality, many nursing agencies still require individual nurses to purchase their own cover.

 If the agency does provide cover, you should check this carefully to ensure that cover is adequate for your specific activities.
-Should any work be undertaken wide of the agency then separate cover should be arranged accordingly.
+Should any work be undertaken outside of the agency, then separate cover should be arranged accordingly.

 #3 Self Employed Nurses

-Nurses whom are self-employed or working under a limited company will need to arrange their own insurance protection.
+Nurses who are self-employed or working under a limited company will need to arrange their own insurance protection.

-RCN Indemnity cover MAY provide protection if you are self-employed or a sole director of a limited, but cover is dependent on the specific activities undertaken and the nature of the contractual terms of any contract.
+RCN Indemnity cover MAY provide protection if you are self-employed or a sole director of a limited.
+Still, the cover is dependent on the specific activities undertaken and the nature of the contractual terms of any contract.

 What Could Happen If You Arrange Incorrect Cover?

-Whilst there is currently no insurance validation process as part of Revalidation wide of a simple declaration, it is the responsibility of each Nurse to ensure that cover is fit for purpose and provides the correct level of protection for you, and your patients or service users.
+While there is currently no insurance validation process as part of Revalidation other than a simple declaration.
+It is the responsibility of each nurse to ensure that cover is fit for purpose and provides the correct level of protection for you, and your patients or service users.

-At any point the NMC may ask for justification to support your insurance purchase and your thought process in terms of ensuring cover adequate for your requirements.
-Should the NMC not deem that cover is appropriate you may find yourself suspended or subject to disciplinary proceedings.
+At any point, the NMC may ask for justification to support your insurance purchase and your thought process in terms of ensuring cover adequate for your requirements.
+Should the NMC deem that your cover is not appropriate, you may find yourself suspended or subject to disciplinary proceedings.

 FREE Insurance Review